ceph/ceph/doc/man/8/rbd.rst

 :command:`showmapped`
   Show the rbd images that are mapped via the rbd kernel module.

+:command:`status` [*image-name*]
+  Show the status of the image, including which clients have it open.

 :command:`lock` list [*image-name*]
   Show locks held on the image.
 The first column is the locker to use with the `lock remove` command.